Aunestly/Scorbot-ER-V-plus/README.md

   26. Set Up a MicroPython Environment: Install the Micropython firmwar on your Raspberry Pi Pico W
   27. Establish a connection using Thonny IDE.
   28. Open Loop Motor Test: Connect our controller to the robot arm/
   29. Write a simple program to control just one motor.
-The program should have functions to run the motor forward, backward, and at different speeds using PWN, without any geedback from the encoders.
+The program should have functions to run the motor forward, backward, and at different speeds using PWM, without any geedback from the encoders.
-  30.
+  30. Encoder Reading Test: Write a program that uses a PIO state machine to read the encoder count from that same joint.
+The program should just print the live encoder position to the screen as you move the joint by hand.
+  31. Combine the logic from steps 12 and 13.
+  32. Implement a PID control algorithm that takes a "target position" (an encoder count) as an input.
+The algorhithm will use the live encoder reading to automatically calculate the required. motor speed and direct to reach the target and hold it there.
+  33. PID Tuning: Carefully tuned the P, I, and D constants for that one joint until its movement is fast, accurate and stable with minimal overshoot or oscillation.
+  34. Expand to all joints: expand your software architecture to handle all six joints.
+Each jiont will need its own set of tuned PID constants.

 # Goals
 Build a safe, reliable and fully wired custom controller box that can deliver power to all robotic components.
 Create a complete and accurate "pinout map" of the SCORBOT's 50-pin connector making the robot wiring fully understood.
 Then wire Micropython that achieves stable, precise and command-based control over all six joints of the SCORBOT arm.